Effort doesn’t always lead to results.

 - What circumstances and environments bring out your best?
 Your worst?
 And why do you think that is?

 - Imagine being at your future retirement party.
-How would you like people to describe your impact and contribution to the world?
+How would you like people to describe your impact and contribution?

 - Think about three people you deeply admire.
 What attributes and characteristics do you seek to emulate?